rahulcreji/rahulcreji/README.md

-Hi I am rahul C Reji.Passionate about Data Science and Machine Learning.
+Hi I am Rahul C Reji.Passionate about Data Science and Machine Learning.
 I look forward to working at the application level of mathematics and statistics and using them to get a proper insight into data.